Selling your boat using a broker or dealer

 One of the main benefits of using a dealer or broker to sell your vessel, is the fact that they can make the whole job of selling your boat comparatively easy and stress-free for you.
-They will take on almost all of the responsibilities, meaning they will basically manage the sale from beginning to end.
+They'll take on almost all of the responsibilities, meaning they'll basically manage the sale from beginning to end.

 Costs of using brokers or dealers

 One of the things that may put some individuals off using a broker or dealer to sell their boat is the fact that it costs money.
 If you have the time and resources to be able to sell your boat yourself, then you may see these costs as unecessary.
 However, for a lot of people, the benefits of using a broker or dealer far outweighs the costs.

 Typically, a broker or dealer will charge you a sales commission of around 6 - 10 % of your boat’s eventual selling price, plus VAT.
 The percentage that they'll charge you tends to depend on the value of your boat.
 For example, the higher the value of your boat, the lower a percentage they'll charge.
 However, as a guide, it's worth bearing in mind that for every £1,000 that your boat ultimately sells for, you can expect to pay around £70 and £120.
 It's also worth bearing in mind that on top of your dealer costs, you may also incur charges for storage, cleaning and maintenance.
 And, if you're selling your boat through a dealer, you may also end up having to pay for a contribution towards any advertising.
 You may also have to contribute towards sea or river trails, however you may only be required to pay for the fuel or a skipper.
 And, one final thing that you may be required to contribute to is any underwrite costs that may be needed.